 President & CEO, PIN

-Under his direction, the store fixture maker continues to grow and gain recognition.
+Under his direction, the store fixture maker has grown and gained recognition.
 PIN has won numerous awards for its service, product designs as well as innovative use of technology.

 Mark Richey (2009)